CalculatedContent/WeightWatcher/README.md

 <details>
  <summary>
 Note: This is experimental but we have seen some success here

-Weightwatcher can detect the signatures of over-fitting in specific layers of a pre/trained Deep Neural Networks.
  </summary>

 The weightwatcher **alpha** metric may be used to detect when to apply early stopping.
 When the average **alpha** (summary statistic) drops below 2.0, this indicates that the model may be over=trained and early stopping is necesary.